BaronKhan/VoiceRecognitionRPG/bg-research.md

 http://www.liquisearch.com/scribblenauts/development/engine

-Uses ObjectNuat engine.
+Uses Objectnaut engine.
 Each object is given properties to determine how they interact with each other.
 Also a hieracrchy of items (e.g. wood can burn, a boat is made of wood, therfore can also burn).
 Developers went word-by-word.
 Five people worked for six months to create a large database for Objectnaut.